 Both Trainual and Docebo have invested heavily in AI β but the AI does fundamentally different things.

 Docebo's AI is capable.
-Harmony AI powers natural language search across training content, the AI Creator generates full lessons and video presentations, and AI-powered translations support 40+ languages.
-But the platform doesn't contain your org structure, role definitions, or who owns what β because those concepts don't exist in Docebo.
-So when an employee asks "who handles returns?" or "what's our policy on client escalations?" β the AI can only surface answers if someone built a course about it and the employee knows to look there.
+Harmony AI powers natural-language search across training content, the AI Creator generates full lessons and video presentations, and AI-powered translations support a wide range of languages.
+But the platform doesn't contain your org structure, role definitions, or who owns what β so when an employee asks "who handles returns?" or "what's our policy on client escalations?", the AI can only answer if someone built a course about it and the employee knows to look there.

-On the creation side, Trainual's AI drafts documentation, generates quizzes, and suggests role responsibilities.
-It's not as sophisticated as Docebo's Creator for producing polished slide-based lessons β but it's embedded in a system where the AI understands your organizational context, not just your course catalog.
+- Built on context, not just a catalog.
+On the creation side, it drafts documentation, generates quizzes, and suggests role responsibilities β embedded in a system that understands your organization, not just your course library.

 Docebo's AI is a course creation and discovery engine.
 Trainual's AI is your company's institutional memory made searchable.